griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 exit
 ```

-Once the peptide fastas have been created we can generate out two final review files using some helper scripts.
+Once the peptide fastas have been created we can generate two final review files using some helper scripts.

 ## Generate the Peptide order form